-Several of the proposed alignments to serve Montgomery Park use a York/Wilson loop that turns onto NW 26th.
-This proposed alignment is a result of preliminary engineering analysis conducted in 2018/2019 via funding grant from City Council to explore streetcar feasibility in servicing Montgomery Park.
+Several of the proposed alignment is a result of preliminary engineering analysis conducted in 2018/2019 via funding grant from City Council to explore streetcar feasibility in servicing Montgomery Park.
 The work included advanced conceptual engineering with typically equates for 5 to 15 percent design depending on availability of existing information to inform level of design.
 This effort was focused on identifying fatal flaws, viability of turning movements and tie-ins, and topography and utilities that would inform alignment choices north of Vaughn, serving the Montgomery Park destination.